colorfulo/slb/intl.en-US/Miscellaneous/FAQ/Guaranteed-performance instance billing FAQ.md

 The shared-performance instances will not be charged for the capacity fee.

-However, if you change the shared-performance instances to the guaranteed-performance instances, the capacity fees will be collected beginning April 1, 2018.
+However, if you change the shared-performance instances to the guaranteed-performance instances, the capacity fees will be collected from April 1, 2018.

 ## 4. Can shared-performance instances be changed to guaranteed-performance instances? {#section_erv_zby_wdb .section}